 - Intensive outpatient program

-At Santé Center, we understand that no two patients are the same.
+At Santé Center for Healing, we understand that no two patients are the same.
 We want to ensure that you or your loved one gets the best possible treatment for addiction.
-You will receive treatment tailored to your needs and that will help you be the most successful.
+You will receive treatment tailored to your needs, and that will help you be the most successful.
 It can be hard to stay clean after rehab, so we want to give you the tools that you need to stay sober once you leave.